dooboolab-community/react-native-iap/IapExample/README.md

    - Product ID: com.cooni.point1000 (can be the value defined in utils/constants.ts)
 9. Go back to the app, login with your account when the AppStore shows you the prompt
 10. Voilà!

-## Advanced usage

-If you want more advanced one please refer to [dooboolab.com/sponsor.tsx](https://github.com/hyochan/dooboolab.com/blob/main/src/components/pages/Sponsor.tsx)

-In order to get products and subscriptions.